Wonderangela123/ResSAT/README.md

 ```

 ## Downloading Dataset
-By default, the processed files can be downloaded from [here](https://doi.org/10.5281/zenodo.20031209) and will then be saved to `./data/`.
+The processed files can be downloaded from [here](https://doi.org/10.5281/zenodo.20031209) and will then be at default saved to `./data/`.
 Detailed preprocessing procedures are described in our paper.

 ## Example Data Structure